TIPS Bartending Certification

-TIPS Certification training has 5 courses in total you can take.
+TIPS Bartending Certification training has 5 courses in total you can take.
 We’re only going to cover 3 here because they’re the only ones that will be relevant to you.
 Each course fits a specific purpose so make sure you choose the right one because you might not have the right license if you don’t.
 If you are a bartender or server (or want to become one) then the On Premise course is your best option.
 More details below.

 TIPS ON-PREMISE CERTIFICATION

-TIPS On Premise program is the most popular course and will most likely be the training for you.
+TIPS On Premise bartender certification is the most popular course and will most likely be the training for you.
 The course consists of a 5-hour program designed for servers at restaurants, bars, hotels, in-store tastings, or other establishments where alcohol is consumed on the premises.
 Click here to get TIPS On Premise certified today.

 TIPS OFF-PREMISE CERTIFICATION

-The TIPS Off Premise program is a 3-hour program that covers the sale of alcohol at grocery stores, liquor stores, convenience stores, and gas stations.
+The TIPS Off Premise bartender certification is a 3-hour program that covers the sale of alcohol at grocery stores, liquor stores, convenience stores, and gas stations.
 Students will learn strategies to help in the prevention of preventing illegal alcohol sales to either underaged or intoxicated customers.
 Click here to get TIPS Off Premise certified today.

-TIPS UNIVERSITY CERTIFCATION
+TIPS UNIVERSITY CERTIFICATION

-If you need your bartending license, the on-premise version of TIPS alcohol certification is valid or accepted for use in bars and restaurants in all 50 states, U.S. territories, the District of Columbia, and over 50 countries.
+If you need your bartending certification, the on-premise version of TIPS alcohol certification is valid or accepted for use in bars and restaurants in all 50 states, U.S. territories, the District of Columbia, and over 50 countries.
 This includes: Alabama, Alaska, Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington State, Washington DC, West Virginia, Wisconsin and Wyoming.
 It is also accepted in US Territories such as Guam, Puerto Rico and Virgin Islands.